Preparing for Team Development Using Git

 - If

-NDMergeis installed, the following response will be returned.nd diff merge application
+NDMergeis installed, the following response will be returned:

-NDMergeis automatically installed in the Next Design installation folder when installing the Next Design main body.
+NDMergeis automatically installed in the Next Design installation folder when the Next Design main program is installed.

-If it is not installed, reinstall the Next Design main body.
+If it is not installed, please reinstall the Next Design main program.

-Please note that if you install Next Design later in an environment where NDMerge is installed, the existing settings will be overwritten.
+Please note that if you install Next Design later in an environment where NDMerge is already installed, existing settings will be overwritten.

-NDMergewhen merging Next Design model files with Git.
-Here, we will explain how to set it per repository and per user.
+NDMergewhen merging Next Design model files and other files with Git, you need to configure gitattributes.
+This section explains how to configure it per repository and per user.

 - Create and place a

-.gitattributesfile in the Git repository you want to set. - Add the following content to the
+.gitattributesfile in the Git repository you want to configure. - Add the following content to the

 # NDMerge